 If you like to get a view over the city and enjoy a short hike i would definitley recomend the liontrail.
 It leads to the peaks between new territory and kowloon.
 You can either walk up from the new territorry side or the kowloonside, however i would walk down on the kowloonsaide anyways as it is shorter and less crumpled... (to hot in the day so you will have to hike in the evening and bring a flashlight).
 From kowloon it is about 3km to the peak, so just a short 30 min walk!
 If you get the timing right you might watch the sunset from there...
 I went there just last week and got some rediculusly nice views over the city :-)

 To bad you just missed the beerfest that was going on las weekend.
 However for drinks, Lan Kwai Fong is always vibrant in the weekends!
-Also there is many resturants and bars located on Knutsford Terrace in Tsing Sha Tsui in Kowloon as well :-) about 8 years ago
+Also there is many resturants and bars located on Knutsford Terrace in Tsing Sha Tsui in Kowloon as well :-) over 8 years ago

 I'll totally recommend going up the Peak by cable car, enjoy the food (breakfast would be nice) at the Lookout restaurant and do the 1 hour walk around the 'mountain' where you get to see the bird eye's view of HK, 360 degrees.

 Shopping is awesome too, so dedicate a day for that.
 Nathan road at Tsimshatsui, causeway bay...
 Shopping is all over.

 Pubbing at LAN Kwai Fong is nice too. about 8 years ago

 Hong Kong side, peak tram of course, but also a #6 double decker bus from Central over to Stanley market is a great half day excursion.
 Escalator to SoHo.
 Foot massage

 Kowloon side: Temple Street night market, Mongkok Ladies market, learn how to use subway (very clean and efficient).
 Avenue of the stars 8 pm harbor side laser light show each night is a must.
 Try Knutsford Steps off Kimberly Road for enchanting collection of ethnic restaurants and bars. about 8 years ago